threeport/threeport/pkg/threeport-installer/README.md

-# pkg/threeport
+# pkg/threeport-installer

-This package is used to install and manage components of the threeport control plane.
+This package is used to install and manage components of the Threeport control plane.

 This package is versioned to maintain compatibility for projects importing it